lo0oseEr/House_price_prediction_model/README.md

 # House_price_prediction_model
-This model predict house price with help of some input dataset from Kaggle.
+This model predict house price with help of some input.
+Dataset from Kaggle.